home-assistant/home-assistant.io/source/_integrations/nest.markdown

 </div>

 <details>
-<summary>Click here for documentation for the Legacy Works with Nest API</summary>
+<summary>Click here to expand documentation for the Legacy Works with Nest API</summary>

 The Nest integration is the main integration to integrate all [Nest](https://nest.com/) related platforms.
 To connect Nest, you will have to [sign up for a developer account](https://developers.nest.com/products) and get a `client_id` and `client_secret`.